Urine consists mainly of water. It's the amount and concentration of various waste products excreted by the kidneys that

 Urine that contains a lot of water and few waste products has little to no odor.
 If urine becomes highly concentrated — a high level of waste products with little water — your urine may have a strong ammonia odor.

 Some foods and medications, such as asparagus or certain vitamins, can cause a noticeable urine odor, even in low concentrations.
 Sometimes, unusual urine odor indicates a medical condition or disease, such as:

 - Cystitis (bladder inflammation)

 - Gastrointestinal-bladder fistula (abnormal connection between the intestines and bladder)

-- Maple syrup urine disease (rare genetic disease that causes difficulty breaking down certain amino acids)
+- Maple syrup urine disease (rare genetic condition that becomes apparent during infancy)

 - Metabolic disorder (a problem with the way your body converts the foods you eat into energy)